-There are 2 units of competency in the CHCSS00069 Advocacy Skill Set which are also contained within our range of Community Services and Counselling courses.
-One of our team will be happy to discuss apply these credits towards other courses.
-Any credits that you are granted will also, therefore, reduce the time and cost of these courses.
+There are 2 units of competency in the CHCSS00069 Advocacy Skill Set which are also contained within several other Community Services and Counselling courses.
+One of our team will be happy to discuss which credits you might be able to apply to other qualifications you are interested in attaining.

 Skill Set Requirements